Finance is a diverse discipline with many career opportunities.

 Internships and Job Placement

-95 percent of our graduates with a BBA have secured a job within three months of graduation.
+75% of our 2021 finance graduates experienced positive outcomes such as employment or continuing education within six months after commencement.
 Many students have even accepted offers during their senior year.

 Our Career & Student Success Center is onsite in Copeland Hall, ready to help you understand how to use good career marketing strategies, starting your first year.
 In addition to career fairs and College Placement Champions, you’ll have access to BOBCAT CareerLink, a web-based system where employers post positions, review resumes, and connect with candidates.
 Plus, participate in workshops, seminars, and even one-on-one coaching to make sure you’re presenting yourself the right way and achieving your career goals.